-- 283. The Commissioner has a duty under the Public Appointments and Public Bodies etc. (Scotland) Act 2003 to prepare a Code of Practice for Ministerial Appointments to Public Bodies in Scotland (the Code of Practice or "Code" in this Section E of the Manual) and to promote compliance with its provisions.
+- 391. The Commissioner has a duty under the Public Appointments and Public Bodies etc. (Scotland) Act 2003 to prepare a Code of Practice for Ministerial Appointments to Public Bodies in Scotland (the Code of Practice or "Code" in this Section E of the Manual) and to promote compliance with its provisions.
 The Scottish Ministers and the Scottish Government directorates on their behalf are expected to follow the Code to ensure that appointments are made on merit, after fair and open competition.
-If anyone believes that the Code has not been complied with they may make a complaint to the Commissioner and the Commissioner is to investigate such complaints under the same Act.
+If anyone believes that the Code has not been complied with, they may make a complaint to the Commissioner and the Commissioner is to investigate such complaints under the same Act.
 Additionally, the Commissioner is to examine in general terms the methods and practices of the Scottish Ministers in making these appointments and may also examine the making of a given appointment if considered appropriate.
-The Act may be seen at http://www.legislation.gov.uk/asp/2003/4/contents.
-The procedures used for investigating complaints or conducting such examinations are set out in this section of the manual. - 284.
+The Act may be seen at the Public Appointments and Public Bodies etc. (Scotland) Act 2003.
+The procedures used for investigating complaints or conducting such examinations are set out in this section of the Manual. - 392.
 Prior to raising a complaint with the Commissioner, it is the Commissioner's policy that the Complainer must first give the Scottish Government the opportunity to respond to their concerns.
-If the Complainer is dissatisfied with the Scottish Government's response, they may then ask the Commissioner to consider an investigation. - 285.
+If the Complainer is dissatisfied with the Scottish Government's response, they may then ask the Commissioner to consider an investigation. - 393.
 Complaints about public appointments are handled by a central team within the Scottish Government entitled the Public Appointments Team (PAT) or by the Scottish Government's Complaints Group in cases where it would be inappropriate for PAT to investigate the matter.
-More details on complaining to the Scottish Government may be seen at http://www.appointed-for-scotland.org/Complaints/ and http://www.scotland.gov.uk/Contacts/Have-Your-Say/Making-Complaints. - 286.
-The Commissioner will investigate all complaints relating to appointment rounds within their remit which Complainers believe have not been resolved following investigation by the Scottish Government.
-A list of those bodies the Commissioner regulates may be seen at www.publicappointments.org/regulating-appointments/regulated-bodies/. - 287.
+More details on how to make a complaint to the Scottish Government may be seen at on this page on the Appointed for Scotland website and on this page of the Scottish Government's website. - 394.
+The Commissioner will investigate all complaints relating to appointment rounds within their remit that Complainers believe have not been resolved following investigation by the Scottish Government.
+A list of those bodies the Commissioner regulates may be seen at www.publicappointments.org/regulating-appointments/regulated-bodies/. - 395.
 There may also be cases in which the Commissioner considers it appropriate to examine a given appointment process to assess whether it complied with the provisions of the Code.
 This may be in response to a reported concern from one of the Commissioner's Public Appointments Advisers or to concerns raised more generally by the Scottish Parliament or elsewhere in the public domain about the suitability of an appointee.
-Equally, the Commissioner may examine appointments that the office has had no direct oversight of.
-The decision to conduct such examinations is statutorily discretionary for the Commissioner. - 288.
-Following completion of the investigation of a complaint, the Commissioner will not enter into protracted discussion about the outcome of the investigation and will not reopen the investigation unless relevant new evidence comes to light.
+Equally, the Commissioner may examine appointments over which the office has had no direct oversight.
+The decision to conduct such examinations is statutorily discretionary for the Commissioner.

-289. The Commissioner has no remit to investigate complaints relating to non-selection or non-reappointment unless it appears that the selection process has breached the Code.
+- 396. Following completion of the investigation of a complaint, the Commissioner will not enter into protracted discussion about the outcome of the investigation and will not reopen the investigation unless relevant new evidence comes to light. - 397.
+The Commissioner has no remit to investigate complaints relating to non-selection or non-reappointment unless it appears that the selection process has breached the Code.